packem/packem/docs/the-plugin-system.md

 ## Using Event Hooks to manipulate the bundle cycle

 To put more sense into our plugin, we'll need an event that _allows us to check if a JavaScript module is added to the module graph_.
 The event `onModuleBundle` does exactly that.
-Event hooks are defined as class methods that might or might not take any arguments depending on the event.
+Event hooks are defined as class methods that might or might not take any arguments depending on the event type.
 In this case, `onModuleBundle` takes the _module interface_ (more on this later) which allows us to read or write to the module graph.

 ```javascript
 const { PackemPlugin } = require("packem");